dawidkaluza/simple-chat/README.md

 Open chat-server dir and run `./gradlew bootRun` to open the server.

-Open chat-server dir and run `./gradlew run` to open the client.
+Open chat-client dir and run `./gradlew run` to open the client.

 You can open multiple clients.